DWM-RO: Decentralized World Models with Reasoning Offloading for SWIPT-enabled Satellite-Terrestrial HetNets

 SWIPT-enabled HetNets have attracted great research attention because of their potential to jointly enhance spectral efficiency and energy sustainability.
 For instance, Zhang~\textit{et al.}~\cite{8891923} proposed an energy-efficient resource management scheme in NOMA-based HetNets with SWIPT, where the joint power allocation and subchannel matching problem was decoupled and solved iteratively.
 In~\cite{8840901}, the authors formulated an energy efficiency maximization problem that considered both bounded CSI uncertainty and a nonlinear EH model.
 A minimax probability machine method was employed to convert the probabilistic outage constraints into deterministic convex forms.
 In the context of reinforcement learning, Zhang~\textit{et al.}~\cite{zhang2021joint} addressed the joint optimization of coordinated beamforming and power splitting by proposing a multi-agent deep Q-network (DDQN) approach.

 However, these studies primarily focused on terrestrial HetNets and did not consider the unique challenges introduced by integrating satellites.
-Satellite–terrestrial HetNets present fundamentally different characteristics, such as complex multi-tier interferences between satellite and terrestrial networks operating in co-frequency mode~\cite{10159432}.
-Recent work has explored SWIPT in satellite–terrestrial systems.
-For example, Wang~\textit{et al.} \cite{10159432} investigated robust secure beamforming and power splitting for millimeter-wave cognitive satellite–terrestrial networks with SWIPT, considering imperfect CSI.
+Satellite-terrestrial HetNets present fundamentally different characteristics, such as complex multi-tier interferences between satellite and terrestrial networks operating in co-frequency mode~\cite{10159432,wang2024safeguarding}.
+Recent work has explored SWIPT in satellite-terrestrial systems.
+For example, Wang~\textit{et al.} \cite{10159432} investigated robust secure beamforming and power splitting for millimeter-wave cognitive satellite-terrestrial networks with SWIPT, considering imperfect CSI.
 Zhang \textit{et al.} \cite{10354077} analyzed secrecy outage performance for UAV-assisted satellite-terrestrial SWIPT systems with NOMA under randomly distributed eavesdroppers.
 Despite these advances, existing proposals predominantly rely on model-based optimization techniques such as robust beamforming~\cite{10159432} and stochastic geometry-based analysis~\cite{10354077}.
-Such approaches cannot adapt to the highly dynamic nature of satellite–terrestrial HetNets with time-varying channels, mobility, and evolving interference patterns.
+Such approaches cannot adapt to the highly dynamic nature of satellite-terrestrial HetNets with time-varying channels, mobility, and evolving interference patterns.
 These limitations motivate the use of MARL approaches, especially world models.